New Student Information

 The IHN Financial Aid Handbook details the Free Application for Federal Student Assistance (FAFSA).
 You do not need your Columbia UNI, C-number, or Exchange email to complete a FAFSA form.
 The Office of Student Financial Aid and Planning recommends you complete this form within two weeks of receiving your acceptance letter.

-If you are completing a FAFSA, Columbia needs your social security number on file to match your FAFSA form with your student account.
-Contact us at nutrition@cumc.columbia.edu(link sends e-mail) if you are completing a FAFSA but did not submit your social security number on your application.
+If you are completing a FAFSA, Columbia needs your Social Security number on file to match your FAFSA form with your student account.
+Contact us at ihnadmissions@cumc.columbia.edu if you are completing a FAFSA but did not submit your Social Security number on your application.

 Scholarships